 Options for Exploring Waipio Valley

-To explore further than the Waipio Valley Overlook, you’ll need to hike, drive a 4WD vehicle, or take a tour of the area.
-The lookout has a small parking area, allowing you to check out the overlook and letting hikers disembark and head into the valley on foot.
+To explore further than the overlook, you’ll need to hike, drive a 4WD vehicle, or take a tour of the area.
+The lookout has a small parking area at the trailhead located in Kukuihaele, allowing you to check out the overlook and letting hikers disembark and head into the valley on foot.
 Hikers will hike down the Waipio access road that starts on the south side of the parking lot.

 If you choose to continue using your rental vehicle, check your rental agreement carefully.
 Some companies do not allow for travel into the Waipio Valley and you may void your rental agreement.
-The road is very steep and you need 4WD so you can put your vehicle in low gear and spare your brakes.
-Vehicles have gone over the edge when their brakes gave out, so don’t risk it.
+The road is very steep and you need four wheel drive so you can put your vehicle in low gear and spare your brakes.
+A couple of vehicles have gone over the edge when their brakes gave out, so don’t risk it.

-One of our favorite ways to explore the valley is via horseback.
-The Waipi’o Valley Horseback Adventure tour is put on by Na’alapa Stables and offers an excellent, unique method by which to see the natural wonders of the valley.
-Tours last about 2 ½ hours and begin from the Waipi’o Valley Artworks store in nearby Honoka’a, with the company shuttling guests to the stable area and proceeding on horseback from there.
+One of our favorite ways to explore the valley is via a horseback ride.
+The Waipio Valley Horseback Adventure tour is put on by Na’alapa Stables and offers an excellent, unique way to see the natural wonders of the valley.
+Tours last about 2 ½ hours and begin from the Waipi’o Valley Artworks store in nearby Honoka’a, with the company shuttling guests to the stable area in the valley and proceeding on horseback from there.

 Alternatively, the Waipio Valley Shuttle is the original 4-wheel drive tour of “the land of curving water” and is a mesmerizing and intimate look at the valley.
 If you love sightseeing, the shuttle tour is a wonderful way to spend a morning or afternoon on the Big Island.